 Problems with your Dentures?

-Majority of the people who have dentures complains of the four commonly encountered Denture problems in particular with their lower denture:
+The majority of people who have dentures complain of the following commonly encountered denture problems, in particular with their lower denture:

 - Loose Dentures and Denture slippage

 - Uncomfortable to wear and Trouble in Speaking